2007 South Florida Bulls football team: UCF

 The Bulls proved their No. 5 ranking is no fluke by decimating the cross-state Knights 64–12 in front of a home crowd announced at 65,948.
 The Bulls held the Knights to just 145 total yards and Kevin Smith, who came in as the nation's leading rusher at 172 yards per game, to just 55 yards.
 South Florida gained 543 total yards—over three times as much as UCF—while holding the ball three fewer minutes than the Knights.

 After losses by LSU and Cal, South Florida moved into No. 2 in the AP Poll (behind Ohio State) and No. 3 in the Coaches and Harris Polls (behind Ohio State and Boston College), earning first-place votes in all three.
 When the first BCS rankings were announced, the Bulls were No. 2 behind Ohio State.
 Even though they were No. 3 in the Coaches and Harris Polls, they swept through the computer rankings, getting No. 1 in all but one of them.

 Rutgers

+The Bulls experienced a return to reality with a heartbreaking loss to Rutgers.

+Down 7 going into the 4th quarter, the Bulls could not find their footing.